-The Company is in the process of merging with AX Holdings Limited, a subsidiary of the Company.
-The latter's rights, obligations, assets and liabilities will be amalgamated with the Company once the merger is finalised.
+The Company is in the process of merging with AX Group p.l.c., the Company's immediate parent.
+The Company's rights, obligations, assets and liabilities, will be amalgamated with those of its parent once the merger is finalised.